Here's How Your Trade Supernova Partners Acquisition Company II Ltd. (SNII) Aggressively Right Now

 SNII’s Market Performance

-SNII stocks went down by 0.00% for the week, with a monthly drop of 0.00% and a quarterly performance of -16.08%.
-The volatility ratio for the week stands at 0.20% while the volatility levels for the past 30 days are set at 0.50% for Supernova Partners Acquisition Company II Ltd..
-The simple moving average for the period of the last 20 days is 0.25% for SNII stocks with a simple moving average of -0.61% for the last 200 days.
+SNII stocks went down by -0.10% for the week, with a monthly jump of 0.71% and a quarterly performance of -16.08%.
+The volatility ratio for the week stands at 0.24% while the volatility levels for the past 30 days are set at 0.48% for Supernova Partners Acquisition Company II Ltd..
+The simple moving average for the period of the last 20 days is -13.58% for SNII stocks with a simple moving average of -14.24% for the last 200 days.

 Analysts’ Opinion of SNII